 For winter wheat the T2 should ideally be applied between mid flag leaf to mid-booting, GS38-45 along with the growth regulator.
 The T3 treatment is then applied post ear emergence to mid flowering, GS59-65, targeting ear diseases and prolonging control of foliar disease on the top two leaves, especially important in wetter seasons and on susceptible varieties.Sumi-alpha should be applied along with the fungicide.

-With planting progressing well to date, this year’s crop is going in in almost perfect conditions right across the Province.
-Drills are moist and with this week’s increased temperatures rapid emergence of both crop and weeds will occur.
-Therefore growers should be planning weed control now, taking good advantage from the moist soil conditions.
+Much of the potato crop this season has gone into cold soils and therefore drills are only warming up now.
+Both weeds and potatoes have been slow to emerge to date.
 Most weed control programmes are based on residual products ie products that are taken up through the soil, and are therefore very dependent on sufficient soil moisture to work effectively.
 Soil conditions are ideal therefore at the moment, moist enough on the tops of the drills to allow the herbicide be taken into the soil and taken up by the germinating weeds.
-Contact products such as RETRO,ROUNDUP and TITUS may be applied.
-All require the inclusion of a residual partner to maintain clean drills up to the time of the crop canopy closing the drills.
-Residual products are DEFY, SENCOREX, AFALON and GAMIT.

 A huge amount of SAC work suggests that growers should spray before crop emergence to moist clod-free ridges.
 Holding off until crop emergence will set the potatoes back significantly reducing final canopy cover, and compromise weed control especially if weather delays the application further.
 The weeds are best treated pre or very early post emergent, especially important on the difficult weeds; fumitory, knotgrass, bindweed, annual meadow grass.